WiX-Toolset-Pills-15mg/Bundle-with-Start-Condition/README.md

-# Bundle with MSI
+# Bundle with Start Condition

-## Question

-- How to create a bundle containing multiple MSI packages?

 ## Description

-This pill will demonstrate how to include MSI packages into a bundle.
+This pill will demonstrate how to create a starting condition for a bundle.
+The start condition will prevent the execution of the bundle if the condition is not fulfilled.

-A step-by-step tutorial can be found in the `doc/article/README.md` document, [here](doc/article/README.md).

 ## Donations